- How common are mental health issues

 Leadership and management commitment

 Leaders and managers should visibly demonstrate and communicate the workplace's commitment to building a mentally healthy workplace.
-This shows workers that positive mental health is important and encourages them to engage in positive practices.
+These actions can automatically minimise the adverse effects of psychological risks.
+It shows workers that positive mental health is important and encourages them to engage in positive practices.

 - developing and endorsing workplace policies that align with a mentally healthy workplace

-- promoting learning and development opportunities around the effective identification and management of psychosocial hazards
+- promoting learning and development opportunities around the effective identification and management of psychological hazards

 - implementing and participating in programs and initiatives that contribute to a mentally healthy workplace